 1920 Governor Ritchie Hwy, Annapolis, MD 21409, USA

 Dedicated in 1998, the World War II Memorial honors Maryland citizens who gave their lives during World War II.
 The dramatic Memorial stands in the Route 450 median on a hill overlooking the Severn River, Annapolis, and the U.S. Naval Academy.
 Take the walkway downhill into the open-air granite amphitheater enclosed by 48 rectangular stone columns, which represent the 48 states that made up the United States at the time of World War II.
 Within the ring of columns, black stone panels display the engraved names of 6,454 Maryland military men and women who gave their lives in World War II.

 1418 E West Shady Side Rd, Shady Side, MD 20764, USA

 The Captain Avery Museum is a historic home and museum at Shady Side.
-It is a two-story frame building, which overlooks the West River and Chesapeake Bay.
+It is a two-story frame building, which overlooks the West River and the Chesapeake Bay.
 The two-story historic structure originally was the residence of the Chesapeake Bay waterman, Capt.
 Salem Avery, and was constructed about 1860.
 It was expanded in the nineteenth century and further expanded in the 1920s by the National Masonic Fishing and Country Club.
-The property consists of the main house with additions, three sheds formerly used as bath houses, and a modern boathouse built in 1993 that features the Edna Florence, a locally-built 1937 Chesapeake Bay deadrise workboat.
+The property consists of the main house with additions, three sheds formerly used as bathhouses, and a modern boathouse built-in 1993 that features the Edna Florence, a locally-built 1937 Chesapeake Bay deadrise workboat.
 It was listed on the National Register of Historic Places in 2005.

 988 Main St, Galesville, MD 20765, USA